-Your team can access datapine on their tablets or in their browser, with the degree of interactivity that you assigned to them.
-With this granular access management you can ensure that each dashboard recipient only sees the data that is relevant to him.
+Your team can access datapine on their tablets or in their browser, with the degree of interactivity and accessibility that you assigned to them.
+With this granular access management, you can ensure that each recipient only sees the data that is relevant to them.

-Another way to keep your colleages, partners and shareholders in the loop is set up a scheduled report at your preferred time and frequency.
-Besides, every dashboard can be exported in a PDF, CSV or PNG format.
+Another way to keep your colleagues, partners and shareholders in the loop is to set up scheduled automated reports at your preferred time and frequency.
+Each of these reports can also be exported in a PDF, CSV, or PNG format.

 Setup only takes one minute.
 No credit card required!

 No matter what sort of business you own, operate or manage, there are countless gears and cogs constantly turning in order to make it work.
 From the supply chain and suppliers, to finances, accountants, production line management, customer relations and management, there are hundreds of facets that affect the ultimate success or failure of your business.
 This is a lot to monitor and it is even more difficult to consider every aspect of your business impartially and simultaneously.